YuuriNonaka/CMSC-124-Project-Group_TBD/README.md

 5. **Line Tracking**: Each token records its line number for error reporting

+### GUI Integration

+The GUI integrates with the lexer by:
+1. Adding the `lexer/` directory to Python's module search path
+2. Importing `tokenize_program()` function directly
+3. Passing editor content to the tokenizer
+4. Displaying results in a formatted table
+5. Filtering out LINEBREAK tokens for cleaner display

 ## Testing

 Test cases are organized in the `test_cases/` directory, covering: